Dirac231/EXP101/C/README.md

   int x = 1;
 }

-// Convert a variable type to another via "casting" int num1 = 1;
-int num2 = 2;
-float ratio = (float)num1 / num2;

-// Pointers are variables containing the address of an "heap" variable, accessed with * int* p = NULL;
-*p = 5;
-printf("The pointer p is pointing at the address %x", p);
-p++   // Pointers can be incremented, shifting to the next memory address, important for arrays
+// Pointers are memory addresses of variables int n = 5;    // We create an integer "n" int* p = &n;  // We create a integer pointer "p", pointing to the "n" variable using & *p = 1;       // The value contained in the pointer is accessed with *, changing this value will also change "n" p++           // Pointers can be incremented to the next memory address, "p" does not point to "n" anymore
 ```

 ### Arrays